Secrets

 Three body kinds register the audit family:

-Auditability is substrate-native: the audit thread th_secret_audit is just another thread, content-addressed records, federation-replicable, queryable through the same POST /v1/records/query filter grammar that every other thread uses.
+Auditability is built in: the audit thread th_secret_audit is just another thread, content-addressed records, federation-replicable, queryable through the same POST /v1/records/query filter grammar that every other thread uses.
 SOC2 and HIPAA evidence-of-access patterns work without a separate audit database.

 What's deferred